-Accused drug dealer booked for murder after 19-year-old's overdose death in Zachary
+Accused drug dealer released on bond hours after he was booked for 19-year-old's overdose death

 Investigators later determined Dalton Saucier, 23, sold the drugs to the teen.

-Saucier was booked into jail Thursday and faces charges of second-degree murder and the possession, distribution and manufacturing of drugs.
+Thursday, Saucier was booked into the East Baton Rouge Parish Prison on charges of second-degree murder and the possession, distribution and manufacturing of drugs.

+According to jail records, Saucier was released on a bond later that same day.

 Trending News